Skillz Inc (SKLZ) Shares Soar Above 1-Year High - News Heater

 SKLZ’s Market Performance

-The stock of Skillz Inc (SKLZ) has seen a 2.70% increase in the past week, with a -4.81% drop in the past month, and a -58.37% fall in the past quarter.
-The volatility ratio for the week is 10.25%, and the volatility levels for the past 30 days are at 8.29% for SKLZ.
-The simple moving average for the past 20 days is 7.17% for SKLZ’s stock, with a -53.46% simple moving average for the past 200 days.
+The stock of Skillz Inc (SKLZ) has seen a 17.37% increase in the past week, with a 38.33% rise in the past month, and a -44.67% fall in the past quarter.
+The volatility ratio for the week is 9.57%, and the volatility levels for the past 30 days are at 8.97% for SKLZ.
+The simple moving average for the past 20 days is 24.53% for SKLZ’s stock, with a -44.26% simple moving average for the past 200 days.

 Analysts’ Opinion of SKLZ